kev-n14/pp1-miracle-of-the-sun/README.md

 ## Deployment
 ---
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-The site was deployed to GitHub pages.
+This site was deployed to GitHub pages.
 The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab.
+On the left hand side of the page is a list of options.
+Find "Code and automation".
+The last item of this section is called "Pages".
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+...
+Find "Build and deployment" From the source section drop-down menu, select the "Deploy from Branch".
+Below this is a Branch section, drop-down menu Select branch - select "Master" or "main".
+The page will be automatically be refreshed with a ribbon display  across the top of the page to indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://kev-n14.github.io/pp1-miracle-of-the-sun/